Pseudo-function to compute a statistic relative to a reference set.

 is another vector of reference values, determined

-by denom
+by denom.

-The default value of fn
+The default value of fn is the percent function,

-defined as function(x, y) 100*length(x)/length(y)
+defined as function(x, y) 100*length(x)/length(y).
+This

 gives the ratio of the number of values in the current cell